Leishmaniasis vaccine

 A Leishmaniasis vaccine is a vaccine which would prevent leishmaniasis.
-As of 2017, no vaccine for humans was available.
+As of 2024, no vaccine for humans was available.
 Currently some effective leishmaniasis vaccines for dogs exist.

 The parasite which causes leishmaniasis is Leishmania, which is a Trypanosomatida.
-The disease spreads from sandflies.
-Animals such as dogs can be a vector for having the parasite, spreading it to sandflies, and from sandflies to humans.
-A vaccination strategy to control or eliminate Leishmaniasis might include developing a vaccine for humans and other vaccines for animals.
+The disease spreads to humans from sandflies, which act as vectors for the parasite when they bite.
+Animals (such as dogs and rodents) can be a reservoir for the parasite, spreading it to sandflies, and from sandflies to humans.

 Scientists wish for a vaccine and there is vaccine research.
 There is also consideration that public health practices can control or eliminate leishmaniasis without a vaccine.
+A vaccination strategy to control or eliminate leishmaniasis might include developing a vaccine for humans and other vaccines for animals.

 Leishmanization

 People who recover from leishmaniasis gain immunity from reinfection.
 "Leishmanization" is the practice of inoculation with live Leishmania to induce mild cutaneous leishmaniasis (CL) to prevent future dangerous infection.
 Some Bedouin and Kurdish cultures practiced leishmanization as traditional medicine.
 There are historic accounts and decades of medical research describing the efficacy of this.

 Traditional knowledge about leishmanization has informed the development of a leishmaniasis vaccine.